mjackson/monterey/README.md

 ### Inheritance

 Although it may be used in a mostly-functional style, JavaScript has a simple and powerful object model at its heart built around prototypal inheritance.
-What this means in practice is that every function has a `prototype` object attached.
+What this means in practice is that every function has a `prototype` object.
 When object instances are created using the `new` keyword in front of a function they reference all the properties and methods of that function's prototype.
 As such, all properties of the prototype object are also properties of that object.

 Even though a function automatically comes with a prototype, a function may actually use any object as its prototype.
 Thus, we can mimic a classical inheritance strategy by setting the prototype of some function to an instance of some other function, its "superclass".